Teach Me

 Here’s what aggressive behavior can look like

-With aggressive behaviors, you try to assert control and dominance over the other person.
-You might be physically, verbally or emotionally aggressive.
-You could express anger, hostility, intimidation or dominance.
+When you communicate aggressively, you try to assert control and dominance over the other person.
+This might happen physically, verbally or emotionally.
+Aggressive behavior can manifest in many ways, such as expressing anger, hostility, intimidation or dominance.
+Some common examples include shouting, interrupting or using threats to make a point.

 “Aggressive behaviors tend to lack boundaries,” Comer said.
 “Yelling, refusing to listen, cutting the other person off and mocking are all aggressive ways of communicating.
 These behaviors express a belief in the moment that ‘I matter, and you don’t.’”